Peripheral Artery Disease

 Now, we are among the first groups using new drug eluting balloons, that can deliver medicine directly into the wall of the artery, to prevent scar tissue formation that could cause it to re-narrow.
 This may make stenting unnecessary.

-Drug-coated balloon delivers medicine into artery wall.
+drug-coated balloon delivers medicine into artery wall.

 Medicine penetrates into artery wall, and acts to inhibit scar formation, keeping artery open longer.